The 7 best caravan damp meters

 Start by trusting your nose for musty odours, then visually inspect for mould or discolouration.
 Finally, use a damp meter to measure moisture levels accurately, especially in hidden corners.

-What percentage of damp is OK in a caravan?
+What should a damp meter read in a caravan?

 Ideally, caravan damp readings should be below 15%.
 Anything above that can be a red flag, signalling the need for further investigation or action.